DesCoding/EmployeeTracker/README.md

-# EmployeeTracker Description
+# Employee Management System
 A command line application that employer's can use to track employees.
-Users will be able to add/view/update/delete employees, roles, and departments in a MySQL employee database.
+Users will be able to add/view/update/employees, roles, and departments in a MySQL employee database.

 # Technologies Used